01/23/2023 - 11:42

 Exceptions

-• The supplies of “protective clothing, including flak jackets and military helmets, temporarily exported to the CAR by United Nations personnel, representatives of the media and humanitarian and development workers and associated personnel, for their personal use only” (Resolution 2399 (2018), para.
+• the supply, sale or transfer of protective clothing, including flak jackets and military helmets, temporarily exported to the CAR by United Nations personnel, representatives of the media and humanitarian and development workers and associated personnel, for their personal use only (Resolution 2648 (2022), para.
 1, e).

-• The “supplies intended solely for the support of or use by MINUSCA and the European Union training missions deployed in the CAR, French forces under the conditions provided by paragraph 65 of resolution 2387 (2017), as well as other Members States forces providing training and assistance” (Resolution 2399 (2018), para.
-1, a)
+• Supplies intended solely for the support of or use by MINUSCA and the European Union training missions deployed in the CAR, French forces under the conditions provided by paragraph 56 of resolution 2605 (2021), and other Member States’ forces providing training and assistance (Resolution 2648 (2022), para.
+1, a).

-• The “supplies of small arms and other related equipment intended solely for use in international-led patrols providing security in the Sangha River Tri-national Protected Area to defend against poaching, smuggling of ivory and arms, and other activities contrary to the national laws of the CAR or the CAR’s international legal obligations” (Resolution 2399 (2018), para.
+• Supplies of small arms and other related equipment intended solely for use in international-led patrols providing security in the Sangha River Tri-national Protected Area and by armed wildlife rangers of the Chinko Project and the Bamingui-Bangoran National Park to defend against poaching, smuggling of ivory and arms, and other activities contrary to the national laws of the CAR or the CAR’s international legal obligations (Resolution 2648 (2022), para.
 1, f).

 Requiring prior approval from the UN Sanctions Committee:

-• The “other sales or supply of arms and related materiel, or provision of assistance or personnel” (Resolution 2339 (2017), para.
+• Other sales or supply of arms and other related materiel, or provision of assistance or personnel (Resolution 2648 (2022), para.
 1, h).
 This last exception applies to any other activities not covered by the previous exceptions, as the export of arms to private security companies or to arms manufacturing companies operating in the CAR.

 Others